ibm-cloud-docs/resiliency/bcdr-understand.md

 # Understanding disaster recovery
 {: #understanding-dr}

-When designing and building IT systems, there's often much focus on maintaining [high availability](#x2284708){: term} (HA), which is the process of designing out single points of failure, so that systems can survive and avoid outages that are otherwise caused by failing infrastructure.
+When designing and building IT workloads, there's often much focus on maintaining [high availability](#x2284708){: term} (HA), which is the process of designing out single points of failure, so that workloads can survive and avoid outages that are otherwise caused by failing infrastructure.

 {{site.data.keyword.cloud_notm}} supports high availability through its multizone region (MZR) architecture.
 This is baked into many {{site.data.keyword.cloud_notm}} services and it allows customers to easily deploy workloads across multiple zones in a region, where even the complete failure of a single zone won’t affect the availability of a workload - assuming the workload has been correctly deployed to take full advantage of the MZR.

 But disasters are different.
-Disasters will cause a system to go down despite attempts to make it highly available and the worst disasters will have widespread consequences, meaning that the affected workloads may require recovery in a different region altogether.
+Disasters will cause a sworkload to go down despite attempts to make it highly available and the worst disasters will have widespread consequences, meaning that the affected workloads may require recovery in a different region altogether.

 ## What's meant by 'disaster recovery'?
 {: #Intro-whatIsMeant}

 For the purposes of this guide, [disaster recovery](#x2113280){: term} (DR) is defined as the process of recovering one or more workloads to a working state in a second {{site.data.keyword.cloud_notm}} region, following an unplanned outage.
 Remeber, high availablity does not equate to disaster recovery.
 They are different things.

-To illustrate recovery to a second region, a customer may, under normal circumstances, run their workloads in the IBM Cloud us-south multizone region.
-Then, a major disaster occurs which affects and causes an outage for the whole of the us-south region due to widespread destruction, which brings with it disruption to normal activities.
+To illustrate recovery to a second region, think of this scenario.
+Under normal circumstances, a customer runs their workloads in the IBM Cloud us-south multizone region.
+Then, a major disaster occurs which affects and causes a prolonged outage for the whole of the us-south region.
 In such cases, returning to normal operation at us-south may take hours, days or even months depending on the scale of the outage.
-Depending on the criticality of affected cloud workloads to business operations, this leaves the customer little option but to recover their workloads elsewheren namely a second IBM Cloud region.
+Depending on the criticality of affected cloud workloads to business operations, this leaves the customer little option but to recover and run their workloads elsewhere, namely a second IBM Cloud region.

 As suggested, these circumstances will typically occur where there is a widespread issue, affecting a large geographical area, such as natural disaster or a regional or national emergency – and so disasters of this type in themselves have a very low occurrence probability.
 In the vast majority of cases, {{site.data.keyword.cloud_notm}}’s MZR architecture provides adequate protection against zonal failure and the failure of a whole region is extremely unlikely. {{site.data.keyword.cloud_notm}}’s SLA for services deployed over an MZR is typically 99.99% - which equates to just over 52-and-a-half minutes unplanned downtime per year (note this is per service, not for the entire environment) - and the services are architected accordingly.
 See [{{site.data.keyword.cloud_notm}} Service Level Agreements](/docs/overview?topic=overview-slas) for details of {{site.data.keyword.cloud_notm}}'s SLAs.

-However, as a customer, there is still a small chance that a disaster could take out the region where your critical workloads are running, so it’s best to be prepared, if you want to avoid extended periods of downtime that are casued by disasters.
+However, as a customer, there is still a small chance that a disaster could take out the region where your critical workloads are running, so it’s best to be prepared, if you want to avoid extended periods of downtime that are caused by disasters.

 ### Why is High Availability not Disaster Recovery?
 Do I need both?
 {: #WhyIsHAnotDR}

 Many will confuse high availability with disaster recovery, but they are distinctly different.

-Designing high availability into a system is an effort to prevent a system from failing.
+Designing high availability into a workload is an effort to prevent a workload from failing.
 For example, spreading data over multiple disks in a RAID array is an effort to prevent an outage caused by disk failure.
 Multiple power supplies in a server is an effort to prevent a failure caused by an outage in a power circuit, while running applications across multiple servers in different zones is an effort to prevent an outage caused by a server failure and zone failure.
 And so on.

-Disaster recovery is the practice of recovering a system once it has failed, despite the availability of resources at its disposal.
+Disaster recovery is the practice of recovering a workload once it has failed, despite the availability of resources at its disposal.

-For example, a system may be highly available and resilient to failure because it runs across multiple hardware devices in multiple data centers.
+For example, a workload may be highly available and resilient to failure because it runs across multiple hardware devices in multiple data centers.
 This may afford the system 99.999% availability but it’s still susceptible to disasters such as accidental or malicious data erasure, or a natural disaster that takes out a wide area that includes all the data centres.

-As a general rule of thumb, the more highly available a system needs to be, the more valuable and vital it is to the business.
+As a general rule of thumb, the more highly available a workload needs to be, the more valuable and vital it is to the business.
 Since it’s vital to the business, the more likely the need for it to have a well-documented, stringent disaster recovery plan.

 ### What counts as a disaster?
 {: #WhatCountsasaDisaster}